fvaleri/cdc/README.md

-# CDC with Debezium
+# CDC with Camel and Debezium

-This project compares two approaches for doing Change Data Capture (CDC) based on [Debezium](https://debezium.io).
-A CDC pipeline implements a change streaming from a data source to one or more data sinks.
+Change Data Capture (CDC) is a well-established software design pattern for a system that monitors and captures the changes in data, so that other software can respond to those changes.

+Using a CDC engine like [Debezium](https://debezium.io) along with [Camel](https://camel.apache.org) integration framework, we can easily build data pipelines to bridge traditional data stores and new cloud-native event-driven architectures.

-The main advantages comparing to a simple poll-based or query-based process are:
+The advantages of CDC comparing to a simple poll-based or query-based process are:

 - *All changes captured*: intermediary changes (updates, deletes) between two runs of the poll loop may be missed.
 - *Low overhead*: near real-time reaction to data changes avoids increased CPU load due to frequent polling.
 - *No data model impact*: timestamp columns to determine the last update of data are not needed.

+There are two main aproaches for building a CDC pipeline:

-The 1st approach is configuration-driven and runs on top of [KafkaConnect](https://kafka.apache.org/documentation/#connect) streaming integration platform.
-The 2nd approach is code-driven and it is implemented with [Camel](https://camel.apache.org) integration framework, recently optimized for cloud-native environments.
+The first approach is *configuration-driven* and runs on top of [KafkaConnect](https://kafka.apache.org/documentation/#connect), the streaming integration platform based on Kafka.
+The second approach is *code-driven* and it is purely implemented with Camel

-Why KafkaConnect?
-Because it is based on Kafka, the open source streaming data platform powering some of the most successful event-driven architectures out there (i.e. Linkedin: 7 trillion messages/day, Netflix: 6 Petabytes/day), and it includes a collection of configurable source/sink `Connectors` for zero or low coding integrations.
+(no Kafka dependency).

+While KafkaConnect provides some *Connectors* for zero or low coding integrations, Camel's extensive collection of *Components*
-Why Camel?
-Because you can declaratively create integration pipelines using a powerful DSL based on the enterprise integration patterns (EIPs) and it includes are a rich set of `Components` for connecting to all kinds of external systems (now you can also use most of them as Connectors thanks to a new sub-project called CamelKafkaConnect).
+(300+) enables you to connect to all kinds of external systems.
+The great news is that these Components can now be used as Connectors thanks to a new sub-project called *CamelKafkaConnect* (will use the SJMS2 as an example).

 ## Use case